Pizzuti92/MG-MAMPOSSt/README.md

 The directory data/ stores the datafiles of projected phase spaces (p.p.s) that serve as input to the MG-MAMPOSSt procedure.
 The files are structured as a table where the number of rows coincides with the number of data points.
 The first column is the projected radius in units of ```kpc```, the second and thirds columns represent the l.o.s. velocities and the associated errors in units of ```km/s```.
 Note that data points should be given in the rest frame of the cluster.
 The first two lines are considered as comment lines when MG-MAMPOSSt read the data.
+The test data file provided correspond to a projected phase space realization of a relaxed dark matter halo, populated with a NFW model characterized by r_200=1.41 Mpc and r_s=r_nu=0.33 Mpc.
+As for the velocity anisotropy profile, the halo is generated with a Tiret model (implemented in the MG-MAMPOSSt code) with a parameter beta=1.41.

 ### Input parameters
 Input parameters are stored in the file input_pars/pars_all_N_O_spec_DS.
 Different parameters go on different rows and must be written starting by the first column.
 They are all mandatory and are divided in four main groups:

 * **Number of iterations (lines 1-6, integers):** for the grid search mode, they represent the number of points in each free parameter over which the likelihood is computed.
+Note that, if  **number of iterations** is even, the number of grid points will be **number of iterations+1** in order to have an even number of grid sample below and above the guess value.
 If set to 0 or 1, the parameter is fixed to its guess value, except for specific cases.
 When MG-MAMPOSSt is in MCMC mode, if **number of iterations** is different from zero, then the corresponding parameters are optimized within the chain.
 Otherwise the parameters are fixed to the guess value.
    - **nr200**: Number of iteration for the virial radius.

    - **nrnu**: Number of iteration for the tracers scale radius r_nu.
 For **nrnu=-1**  assumes that r_nu is equal to the scale radius of the mass profile r_s in the fit (option: "Light Follows Mass").
 If **nrnu=-2** the code first fits the number density profile alone and the best fit found is then used as fixed value in the MG-MAMPOSSt procedure.